 However, the downside of P2P trading is that there is no guarantee of getting your Bitcoin and you may have to wait a while before finding someone willing to trade with you.
 You also need to be aware of the risks associated with trading Bitcoin in person, should you choose to do so.

 Certain sites exist, such as LocalBitcoins.com, to facilitate this need.
 However, as P2P trades are subject to little or no KYC requirements, be sure to keep a record of the trade for future purposes.

 Decentralized exchanges facilitate P2P transactions, and often carry lower fees and enhanced privacy.
-Binance, the world’s leading crypto exchange in terms of volume, has recently announced the launch of its own decentralized cryptocurrency exchange.
+Binance, the world’s leading crypto exchange in terms of volume, recently launched its own decentralized cryptocurrency exchange.